shih-han-wang/CV/README.md

 ## Hobbies and Interests

-- **Theatre & Arts Events:** I go to theatre, museum and arts event at least once a week!
+**Theatre & Arts Events :** I go to theatre, museum and arts event at least once a week!

-- **Flamenco Dance & Spanish Culture** I've been learning Flamenco Dance for three years and self studying Spanish for half year.
+**Flamenco Dance & Spanish Culture :** I've been learning Flamenco Dance for three years and self studying Spanish for half year.

-- **Film Camera Photography** I like to travel around and explore different cities and culture with my three lovely film cameras.
+**Film Camera Photography :** I like to travel around and explore different cities and culture with my three lovely film cameras.